Professor Gail Davies

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-My research is situated at the intersection of human geography, science and technology studies, and animal studies.
+My work is situated at the interface of human geography, science and technology studies, and animal studies.
+Most of my research has focused on understanding the relationships between different ways of knowing nonhuman animals, environments, and human health in public, policy, and science.
 As a geographer, I am interested in encouraging conversations between differently located knowledges in a generous and constructive way.
-Most of my research has focused on the contemporary relationships between different ways of knowing animals, environments, and human health.

 My work is associated with the Life Geographies Research Cluster in Geography and Egenis, the Centre for the Study of the Life Sciences, where I am an Honorary Senior Fellow.
 My university responsibilities include being Chair of the Geography Ethics Committee and champion for Reponsible Metrics for the College of Life and Environmental Sciences.

-My external responsibilities include being the co-editor in chief for the RGS-IBG Open Access Journal Geo: Geography and Environment with Anson Mackay (UCL).
-I also served on the UK Animals in Science Committee (ASC) from 2013-2019.
+Past external responsibilities include being the recent co-editor in chief for the RGS-IBG Open Access Journal Geo: Geography and Environment.
+I served on the UK Animals in Science Committee (ASC) from 2013-2019.
 The ASC is an advisory non-departmental public body, which provides impartial, balanced and objective advice to the Secretary of State on issues relating to the Animals (Scientific Procedures) Act 1986.
 I chaired the ASC subgroup reviewing harm-benefit analysis in the UK, which published its report in November 2017.
-I continue to contribute to the work of the ASC on harm-benefit analysis as a member of the AWERB subcommittee.
+I continue to contribute to the work of the ASC embedding developments in harm-benefit analysis.

 BA Hons in Geography (Oxford),

 PhD in Human Geography (London)